sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

 Unfortunatelly during news events we have to face very large slippage, which can ruin this strategy.
 It is very important to analyse the price movement during the news.
 I spent more time analyzing these events than building the trading app.
 I plan to summarize my findings in a later medium.com article.
 There are lots of events and currency pairs wich most of the time results losses.
 With a similar strategy is very important to find the events and currency pairs where we have good chance.
 I only trade a very few events, and mostly only the EUR/USD/JPY pairs.

+## Disclaimer:
+The news-trader was built for personal purpose, it isn't very userfriendly, but if you are building a similar application some parts of the code can be usefull to you.
+The main trading logic can be fount in src.com.madar.library.newsstradle.MyInstrumentManagerBasicMulti.java file.
+I uploaded the full Dukascopy SDK, but so far I didn't alter the SDK itself.
+My codes are under src.com.madar, apart from that only the pom.xml was modified directly.

 ### Parameters:

     boolean closeOnShutDown: